tarushii-g/tarushii-g.github.io/_posts/2025-10-01-linear-attn-complexity.md

 This particular problem is also quite significant from a complexity-theoretic perspective.
 The state-tracking problem for $S_5$ is known to be $\text{NC}^1$-complete, meaning it is "at least as hard" as any other problem in the complexity class $\text{NC}^1$, which we will later define.
 By contrast, problems in the (likely) weaker class $\text{TC}^0$ cannot simulate this task.
 As it turns out, an example of a problem that is in the weaker $\text{TC}^0$ class is *computing the result of a transformer's forward pass*.
 Hence, it can be shown that under the assumption that $\text{TC}^0\neq\text{NC}^1,$ transformers "cannot solve state-tracking."

-The goal of this blog post is to prove this statement, give some intuition as to why certain architectures can and cannot track state, and analyze implications of this for designing expressive architectures.
+The goal of this blog post is to prove this statement and similar statements for other architectures, give some intuition as to why certain architectures can or cannot track state, and analyze implications of this for designing expressive architectures.

 ## A Background on Circuit Complexity Classes